 - Manage the project portfolio: Prioritize projects based on expected return, business strategy and other relevant projects.
 Allocate resources; people, funds, time.

 - Launch and oversee the projects: Make sure the project deliverables result in the desired change.

 Supply Chain Council recognizes that not every Supply Chain Operations Reference Model project is the same.
 Some projects require all or most detailed activities listed to take place to ensure the project outcomes.
 Most projects however do not.
 For example: Supply chains that have previously identified realistic improvement targets do not necessarily require another round of benchmarking.
 Or, if the changes do not require changes to software, do not spend months on documenting the technology requirements.

-Note: The lecture on supply chain operations reference model is developed by AIMS – a well-known supply chain academy.
-AIMS offers supply chain certification, supply chain management diploma and mba supply chain management.
+Note: The lecture on supply chain operations reference model is developed by AIMS’ supply chain academy.
+AIMS offers logistics certification, supply chain certification and supply chain management diploma.